China warns Hong Kong protesters of severe repercussions | The China Post

 Escalating unrest

-The protesters are seeking the resignation of Hong Kong’s pro-Beijing leader Carrie Lam.
-In addition, they are angry at proposals which would allow for case-by-case extraditions of criminals to mainland China.
+The protesters are seeking the resignation of Carrie Lam.
+In addition, they are angry at proposals which would allow case-by-case extraditions of alleged criminals to mainland China.
 The Chinese government recently shelved the plans in the wake of the demonstrations.

+Police said Monday’s figures reached a new high with the largest daily toll of arrests since the protests began.

+“During the operation yesterday, the police arrested 148 people consisting of 95 males and 53 females, aged between 13 and 63 years old,” superintendent John Tse said.

-Lam on Monday warned the city was nearing a “very dangerous situation” as she said the protests challenge China’s sovereignty.
+Lam warned the region was nearing a “very dangerous situation,” as she said the protests challenge China’s sovereignty.

 “I dare say they are trying to destroy Hong Kong,” said Lam.